Lakers wear red MAGA-like hats but the message asks for justice for Breonna Taylor

-Ahead of their playoff game against the Portland Trail Blazers, players from the Lakers were seen wearing red hats, which looked like MAGA hats worn by supporters of President Donald Trump.
+Ahead of Game 1 of their first-round playoff series against the Portland Trail Blazers, players from the Lakers were seen wearing red hats, which looked like MAGA hats worn by supporters of President Donald Trump.

 But the text on the hats reads: "Make America